 How to apply?

-To the various programmes different application deadlines apply.
-You apply to the Netherlands Enterprise Agency.
 Check your idea with an adviser before your application (in Dutch).
-They can help you develop your project, help with the application itself and finding (international) partners.
-You can also search calls for projects on the EU's INTERREG website.
+They can help you develop your project, help with the application itself, and help you find (international) partners.
+You can also search calls for projects on the EU's Interreg website.